sebaena/CosmeticsWebsite/README.md

 0. error catch for promisese should be added
 1. ingredent function should be freshed if user changes product
 2. check and filter function in cosmetic componet should be in backend???
+3. add ingredient REST functions
-3. start to build backend server with express.js
+4. connect backend with frontend
+5. connect to mango database
-4. to be continued ...
+6. to be continued ...

 # Released features:
 1. dynamic search cosmetics by name